IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 </div>
 <div class="divider--half"></div>

-In case you have other preferences for the appearance of the components or the **default theme** doesn't match the interior of your application, rather than writing huge amount of CSS files, you can use the  **Ignite for Angular Theming** which is much easier, fun and efficient way for styling.
+In case you have other preferences for the appearance of the components or the **default theme** doesn't match the interior of your application, rather than writing huge amount of CSS files, you can use the  **Ignite UI for Angular Theming** which is much easier, fun and efficient way for styling.

 ### Get Started

-To get started, first you have to import the the *theme utilities* where the directories of the **SASS functions and mixins** are nested.
+To get started, first you have to import the the *theme utilities* where the **SASS functions and mixins** are nested.
 For good code structure it will be helpful to place the **theme logic** in separate directory:

 ```scss